-As the pandemic took hold, the world’s smartest minds immediately began working to develop vaccines and treatments with the potential to slow the spread of COVID-19.
+As the pandemic took hold and lockdowns were set in place, the world’s smartest minds immediately began working to develop vaccines and treatments with the potential to slow the spread of COVID-19.
 Working at lightning pace, these scientists have done something never seen before.

-In a matter of months, they have gone from nothing to drug candidates, clinical trials, and now late-stage clinical trials for some.
+In a matter of months, they went from nothing to drug candidates and clinical trials, and vaccines hit the market in less than a year.
 This is a process that normally takes years, often more than a decade.
-As a result of this lightning-paced human ingenuity, developmental vaccine and treatment options will likely become available soon.

-Should this be the case, these vaccines could help to eradicate COVID-19 or, at the very least, get it under control.
-So, with a little luck, the pandemic may be in the past faster than we once thought possible.
+As vaccines make their way into arms, the world is slowly getting back to normal.
+So, with a little luck, the crisis may be in the past faster than we once thought possible.

 This Good News Creates Compelling Investment Opportunities